ansible/ansible/docsite/rst/playbooks_error_handling.rst

       command: /bin/false
       ignore_errors: yes

-Note that the above system only governs the failure of the particular task, so if you have an undefined variable used, it will still raise an error that users will need to address.
+Note that the above system only governs the return value of failure of the particular task, so if you have an undefined variable used, it will still raise an error that users will need to address.
+Neither will this prevent failures on connection nor execution issues, the task must be able to run and return a value of 'failed'.

 .. _handlers_and_failure: